vrdelc/Mask_RCNN/README.md

 Generate a metrics.csv file updated for each epoch
-Can train a coco dataset without a pretrained model
+Can train a coco dataset without a pretrained model Include a script to export loss metrics using export_results.py based on [anderskm/exportTensorFlowLog](https://github.com/anderskm/exportTensorFlowLog).
+Parameters are logs, to determine the folder path, and file, which is optional, to determine the output csv file, by default metrics.csv.

 # Mask R-CNN for Object Detection and Segmentation (ORIGINAL)